Bigtable: History

 Bigtable development began in 2004.
 It is now used by a number of Google applications, such as Google Analytics, web indexing, MapReduce, which is often used for generating and modifying data stored in Bigtable, Google Maps, Google Books search, "My Search History", Google Earth, Blogger.com, Google Code hosting, YouTube, and Gmail.
 Google's reasons for developing its own database include scalability and better control of performance characteristics.

-Google's Spanner RDBMS is layered on an implementation of Bigtable with a Paxos group for two-phase commits to each table.
-Google F1 was built using Spanner to replace an implementation based on MySQL.

 Apache HBase and Cassandra are some of the best known open source projects that were modeled after Bigtable.
+Bigtable offers HBase and Cassandra compatible APIs.

 On May 6, 2015, a public version of Bigtable was made available as a part of Google Cloud under the name Cloud Bigtable.

-As of January 2022, Bigtable manages over 10 Exabytes of data and serves more than 5 billion requests per second.
-On January 27, 2022, Google announced a number of updates to Bigtable, including automated scalability.
+As of April 2024, Bigtable manages over 10 Exabytes of data and serves more than 7 billion requests per second.
+Since its launch, Google announced a number of updates to Bigtable, including SQL support, incremental materialized views, global secondary indexes and automated scalability.